Year of Publication

 Digital Object Identifier (DOI)

 Hays, H. Michael, "Energy Compensation with Exercise is not Dependent on Dose" (2020).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 78.